DevOpsBootcamp/website/source/configuration-management.rst

 Concept: Infrastructure as Code
 -------------------------------

+.. ifnotslides::

     Infrastructure as code is the act of describing what you want your servers to look like *once*, and using that to *provision* many machines to look the same.

-    It turns *pets* into *cattle*. (more on this difference later)
+It turns *pets* into *cattle*.

-.. ifnotslides::

-    That is how the paradigm is usually put.
     Pets (or *Special Snowflakes*) are servers you manage by hand and care very much about.
 If a Pet dies it takes a while to get over, while you can get a new Pet it won't be the same and will take a while to potty-train.

     A Cattle is not important on it's own, all you care about is the herd.
 If one cattle dies you've got dozens more -- you've still got a herd.